rl-institut/oemof-B3/docs/model_pipeline.rst

 A few more conventions are important to know:

 * Missing data is left empty.
-* There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units (e.g. MW, MWh, Eur/MWh, etc.).
+* There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.
+In the plotting functions MW, MWh, EUR/MWh etc. are used as units.
+Therefore, please provide your data in just these units if you want to use the plotting functions.
+In the future we would like to drop this restriction.

 * The parameters :attr:`id_scal` and :attr:`id_ts` are optional and will be added automatically if you do not specify them.